Explore Spring Lake in San Marcos — Hiking, Glass-Bottom Boat Tour and more

 is run by Texas State University.
 Bring water,

-lunch, and snacks.
+lunch and snacks.
 See the directions and

 parking details at the bottom of this page.

 A 251-acre park that sits just above Spring Lake, the headwaters of the San Marcos River.
 It offers natural surface trails, the typical meadows and woodlands found in the Edwards Plateau, with a wide variety of flora and fauna.
 We’ll stop at some points of interest along the way.
 About 3 miles and some eleven changes — Easy to moderate hike.
-Our route: Start at Tonkawa trailhead - Blue Stem - Buckeye - Pond view - Blue Herons - Exogyra - [Wickiups] - Tonkawa - Blind Salamander Way - Tonkawa to the trailhead to finish.
-See Trail map
+Our route:: Start at Tonkawa trailhead - Blue Stem - Buckeye - Pond view - Blue Herons - Exogyra - [Wickiups] - Tonkawa - Blind Salamander Way - Tonkawa to the trailhead to finish.
+See trail map photos.

 ▶️ 12:45pm for 1:00pm - 2:30pm Private